52North/arctic-sea/README.md

 #### Svalbard [![Maven Central](https://img.shields.io/maven-central/v/org.n52.arctic-sea/svalbard.svg)](https://search.maven.org/search?q=g:org.n52.arctic-sea%20and%20a:svalbard*%20and%20p:jar)

-Svalbard consists of various decoders and encoders for OGC models like [SensorML][sensorml], [O&M][om] or [SWE Common][swe-common], service interfaces like [SOS][sos] or [WPS][wps] and a framework for developing these.
+Svalbard consists of various decoders and encoders for OGC models like [SensorML][sensorml], [O&M][om] and [SWE Common][swe-common], service interfaces like [SOS][sos] and [WPS][wps] and a framework for developing these.
 This enables the creation of decoupled and reusable encoders and decoders for various encodings (like XML, JSON or NetCDF).
 The object models that are used can be found in 52°North Shetland and are shared across 52°North components.

 #### Faroe [![Maven Central](https://img.shields.io/maven-central/v/org.n52.arctic-sea/faroe.svg)](https://search.maven.org/search?q=g:org.n52.arctic-sea%20and%20a:faroe*%20and%20p:jar)